 The number one reason why these would turn out dry is if they are over-baked.
 These brownies will take a little longer than normal to bake due to the cheesecake batter on top, but start checking for doneness around 28 minutes.
 Measure the flour accurately too because too much flour will make them dry.

-These brownies keep well at room temperature for 1-2 days as long in an airtight container.
-If you plan to keep them for more than a couple of days, then store them in the fridge.
+These brownies keep well at a cool room temperature for 1 day in an airtight container.
+If you plan to keep them longer, then store them in the fridge.
+They taste especially delicious, dense and fudgy straight from the fridge.

 Yes, you can keep these brownies stored at room temperature for 2 days, but then I would recommend refrigerating them for any longer than that.